Skip to Main Content

 Improve your payment history

 Your payment history accounts for 35 percent of your total credit score — it’s the single biggest factor.
-So, if your credit score is on the lower end, improving your payment history may provide a significant boost.
+So, if your credit score is low, improving your payment history may provide a significant boost.

-Your payment history includes any credit-related products, like credit cards, mortgages, auto loans and personal loans.
+Your payment history includes any credit-related products, like credit cards, lines of credit, mortgages, auto loans and personal loans.

-To do this, you must pay your bills on time, get current on past-due accounts and communicate with your lenders if you might miss a payment to make arrangements.
+To do this, you must pay your bills on time, get current on past-due accounts and communicate with your lenders if you might miss a payment.
+The latter allows you to make payment arrangements with your lender, which could help you avoid adverse credit reporting.
 It’s also wise to enroll in automatic payments to avoid potential late fees.

 Green circle with a checkmark inside